tomvachon/dpaf/README.md

 ## Requirements

 1. 1Password Comamnd line installed to /usr/local/bin/op
+2. OP has been setup to use "my" subdomain
-2. Iterm2 Co-Process Setup with the following:
+3. Iterm2 Co-Process Setup with the following:
   1. /Applications/dpaf.app/Contents/MacOS/dpaf

-3. Enjoy!

 ## Usage